 Our management has broad discretion to use our cash and investments to fund our operations and could spend these funds in ways that do not improve our results of operations or enhance the value of our common stock.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of our common stock to decline and delay the development of our product candidates.
-Pending our use to fund operations, we may invest our cash and investments in a manner that does not produce income or that losses value.
+Pending the use of our cash and investments to fund our operations, we may invest these resources in a manner that does not produce income or that losses value.